mihlalimakunga/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 753: Sets the mode of the file hello to -rwxr-x-wx. chmod --reference=olleh hello: Sets the mode of the file hello the same as olleh’s mode. chmod ugo+x ./*: Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files are not changed.
+Regular files are not changed. mkdir -m 751 my_dir: Creates a directory called my_dir with permissions 751 in the working directory.